swiftlang/swift/docs/TypeChecker.rst

 that relates the types of the various subexpressions within an expression.
 Programmatically, constraint generation walks an expression from the leaves up to the root, assigning a type (which often involves type variables) to each subexpression as it goes.

 Constraint generation is driven by the syntax of the expression, and each different kind of expression---function application, member access, etc.---generates a specific set of constraints.
-Here, we enumerate the primary expression kinds in the language and describe both the type assigned to the expression and the constraints generated from such as expression.
+Here, we enumerate the primary expression kinds in the language and describe the type assigned to the expression and the constraints generated from such as expression.
 We use ``T(a)`` to refer to the type assigned to the subexpression ``a``.
 The constraints and types generated from the primary expression kinds are: